tpm2-software/tpm2-tools/man/tpm2_import.1.md

     Specifies the filename for the RSA2048 private key file in PEM and PKCS#1 format.
 A typical file is generated with `openssl genrsa`.

+    When importing a duplicated object this specifies the filename of the 'duplicate' part

   * **-C**, **--parent-key**=_PARENT\_CONTEXT_:

     Specifies the context object for the parent key.
 Either a file or a handle number.